dc-js/react-dc-js/README.md

 $ npm run build:watch
 ```

-react-dc-js is linted with `prettier` and provides `flow.js` as a static type checker.
+react-dc-js is linted with `prettier`.

 ## License